Simularia/medea/README.md

   - `radius`: equivalent cumulus radius (m) (**mandatory**);
   - `movh`: hourly movement of cumulus number (**mandatory**).

-**Note**: geometrical information in the `config.toml` will not substitute those present in the emission file and no compatibility control is performed between the two file.
+**Note**: geometrical information in the `config.toml` will not substitute that present in the emission file and no compatibility control is performed between the two files.

 ## Working hypothesis

-Working hypothesis of`eolo` are hereafter summarised:
+Working hypothesis for`eolo` are hereafter summarised:

 - The meteorological input file is always required.
 It must contain at least all the deadlines included in the emission file;
 - In the SPRAY model case, pemtim and pemspe input files must be provided in the format specified in `./test/pemtim` and `./test/pemspe`;